-Please note that SQLite both versions 2 and 3 are not network enabled, which means that they must be linked into the Director rather than accessed by the network as MySQL and PostgreSQL are.
+Please note that SQLite3 is not network enabled, which means that it must be linked into the Director rather than accessed by the network as MySQL and PostgreSQL are.
 This has two consequences:

 - 1. SQLite cannot be used in the bweb web GUI package. - 2.
 If you use SQLite, and your Storage daemon is not on the same machine as your Director, you will need to transfer your database to the Storage daemon's machine before you can use any of the SD tools such as bscan, ...